1967 Philippine constitutional plebiscite: See also

 The 1967 Agusan division plebiscite was also held on this day.
 Unlike the national plebiscite, the division of Agusan province to two provinces, Agusan del Norte and Agusan del Sur, was approved by the voters.

 The 1967 Philippine Senate election was also held on this day.
 While the government lost the plebiscite, the ruling Nacionalista Party won six of the eight seats contested in the election.

+The 1967 Philippine House of Representatives special elections were also held on this day.
+The Nacionalistas also won all five of the seats contested.